Estádio D. Afonso Henriques

 The Estádio D. Afonso Henriques (D. Afonso Henriques Stadium) is a football stadium in the city of Guimarães, Portugal.
 The stadium is home of Guimarães's most successful team, Vitória de Guimarães, presently competing in the top-flight Portuguese Liga.

 The stadium, formerly known as Estádio Municipal de Guimarães, was built in 1965 and was renovated and expanded in 2003 for the UEFA Euro 2004 tournament by architect Eduardo Guimarães for million.
-Estádio D. Afonso Henriques has a capacity of 30,029 and it is named after the first King of Portugal—and also a Guimarães native—Dom Afonso Henriques.
+Estádio D. Afonso Henriques has a capacity of 30,029 and it is named after the first King of Portugal—and also a Guimarães native—Afonso Henriques.

 History

 After Campo da Atouguia, José Minotes, Perdiz, Benlhevai and Campo da Amorosa, Vitória had a new home.
 In 1962, a new competition was launched to create a new bench in the venue.
 Shortly after, around 2 years, the Portuguese Football Federation awarded 200 contos for laying grass in the stadium.
 Since the Federation required all first division clubs to play on a grass pitch, the Guimarães Municipal Stadium was inaugurated on 3 January 1965, before it was completed.

 Located in the city center, it was Vitória SC's first stadium and built to replace the demolished "Campo da Amorosa" which was the club's home for around 20 years.
 With a capacity of 15,000 seats, the project cost around 8.500 contos.
 The inaugural game of the new stadium pitted Vitória SC against Os Belenenses for the Portuguese I Division, in which the Vitoria team won (2-1).
 In the 9th minute of the game, Vimaranense Albertino Castro, a player trained at the club's schools, scored the first goal on the new field.
 Inácio, in the final stretch of the match, scored the winning goal for the Victorians.